-At Pain Physicians NY, the top pain management clinic in Brooklyn, NYC hip strain pain management doctors and specialists effectively treat all grades of hip strain pain.
+At Pain Physicians NY, the top pain management clinic in Brooklyn, NYC hip strain pain management doctors, and specialists effectively treat all grades of hip strain pain.
 We are using the latest compression and electrical nerve stimulation devices for Grade I and II hip strain (swelling, bruising, stiffness, and muscle spasms).
-In case of Grade III, we might recommend surgery and subsequent physical therapy.
+In the case of Grade III, we might recommend surgery and subsequent physical therapy.
 We effectively treat acute and chronic hip strain pain in Brooklyn using the latest cutting edge advanced methods and techniques.

 Severe Hip Strain

 A hip strain is usually not as severe as a hip fracture or break because it only affects the soft tissue in the hip area.
 The soft tissue is made of the ligaments that connect the bones together and ensure the joint movement in the desired angle.
 While hip strains may not be very serious, they can still be quite painful and cause a lot of discomfort.
 In addition, if left without proper care, the pain can spread to other uninfected areas and may even cause complete immobility.

 A hip strain is identified by pain experienced directly over the injured area that increases with increased activity.
 This hip pain is measured by the severity of the pain from grades I, II and III from mild-moderate and severe.
 Depending on the severity of the pain, other signs and symptoms may occur as well including swelling, bruising, stiffness, and muscle spasms.

 Some people are at a greater risk of suffering from a hip strain than others.

 - A past injury of the same hip